 4. What is a model in a database?

 A database model identifies and specifies the logical structure of a database and how it may store, organize, and modify data.
-A database model is most frequently used as a relational model with a table-based structure.
-The data modelling process, therefore, involves both business data modellers and users of the company working together to decide the logical structure of the database.
+The most popular database model is a relational model.
+This model stores data in the form of tables, which we also refer to them as tuples.
+The data modeling process, therefore, involves both business data modelers and users of the company working together to decide the logical structure of the database.

 5. What is the relationship in DBMS?
 Describe different kinds of relationships in databases?

 The relationship in DBMS is the connection or association of two or more tables that we create using joins.
 There are three kinds of relationships: